chickenPopcorn/EqEq/notes/language-reference-manual.md

 ```
 with [variable in expression, ]+ compound_statement
 ```
-, which means that with takes one ore more expressiosn, and a compound substatement.
+, which means that with takes one or more expressions, and a compound sub-statement.

-If the expressions have type double, then with will evaluate the expression and execute the compound substatement:
+If the expressions have type double, then with will evaluate the expression and execute the compound sub-statement:
 ```c
 with x in 5 {
   print(x);